The Town of Southbridge is a grantee of the Massachusetts Community

 Grant Year FY16 (please click on the links below for a detail of each project).

-Demolition of Distressed Property - The demolition project is complete.
+Demolition of Distressed Property - The demolition project at 215 Morris Street is complete.

-Commercial Improvements(Signs and Awnings) - We've completed three sign projects and an awning project.
-Projects include: A sign for The Thread Connect, (custom t-shirt and embroidery shop) and Volume Color & Hair Design Studio, both on Main Street and a sign and awning for Starlite Gallery on Hamilton Street.
-A sign is currently being constructed for Styles at the corner of Main and Central Street.
+Commercial Improvements(Signs and Awnings) - Sign and awning projects are complete.
+The following businesses were recipients of the program: The Thread Connect, (a custom t-shirt and embroidery shop), Volume Color & Hair Design Studio, both on Main Street, Starlite Gallery on Hamilton Street and Styles clothing shop at the corner of Main and Central Street.

 Grant Year FY17 - The Town of Southbridge was awarded $775,000.00 for the following projects: